 - Restructured schedule

-If a student receives two or more grades of C- or below or one failing grade F at the end of the semester, the student is automatically placed on Academic Probation and an official letter is placed in the student’s internal permanent record.
+If a student receives two or more grades of C- or below or one failing grade F at the end of the semester, the student is automatically placed on academic probation and an official letter is placed in the student’s internal permanent record.
 Once placed on academic probation, the student remains so for the next semester.
 If, at the end of the semester, the student earns a grade average of C (75) or higher in his/her academic subjects with no more than one grade of C- or below in any subject, probationary status is removed.
-However, a student receiving an F or an Incomplete will remain on probation.
+However, a student receiving an F or an incomplete will remain on probation.
+Students who fail a required yearlong course may be required to repeat the course the following year.
+Students who fail a yearlong English class may be required to repeat the entire year.

 - Weekly progress report